 Fosters are encouraged to take photos and videos of their foster dogs....
-And forward the photos and videos to the Rescue Rep for potential posting on our website.
+And forward the photos and videos to the Rescue Rep for potential posting on our website and YouTube site.
+The best videos are 30-45 seconds long and should be taken in the landscape mode on your smartphone, i.e., holding the device sideways or horizontal.

-Fosters should also review the on-line write-ups that the Rescue Rep makes for the dog, and notify the Rep if any changes are appropriate.
+Fosters should also review the on-line write-ups that the Rescue Rep makes for the dog, and notify the Rep if any changes or updates are appropriate.
+Most dog biographies have a section for "What The Foster Says" which is the area for foster to provide their own thoughts and comments.